The National Perspective

-The National Perspective is one of Belize's five national newspapers, and the only one not to operate from Belize City, having its headquarters in Belmopan.
+The National Perspective is one of Belize's five national newspapers and the only one not to operate from Belize City, with its headquarters in Belmopan.

-The Perspective was formed in August 2008 and is thought to represent the views of a certain section of the People's United Party (PUP); however, it considers itself independent.
+The Perspective was established in August 2008 and is thought to represent the views of a certain section of the People's United Party (PUP); however, it considers itself independent.

 Rivalry with Amandala

 The National Perspective has consistently called out the nation's leading newspaper, Amandala, and the Kremandala Ltd. media franchise, specifically Amandala publisher Evan X Hyde, for alleged poor journalism and partisan writing.

 Amandala has responded selectively, deflecting the criticism and turning it into a larger discussion about the future of Belizean journalism.